highly-illiquid/polydata/README.md

 # Polymarket Data

 A comprehensive data pipeline for fetching, processing, and analyzing Polymarket trading data.
-This system collects market information, order-filled events, and processes them into structured trade data.
+This system collects market information, order-filled events, and processes them into a structured, partitioned Parquet datalake.

 ## Quick Download